 Skin sensitivity is most often a self-diagnosed condition, but a very real problem for a lot of men.
 Symptoms include burning, itching, stinging, tingling, redness, or general facial irritation in response to applying cosmetic products, or from shaving itself.

-To combat this common phenomenon that is shaving-induced skin irritation, you must choose the best electric shaver for sensitive skin and apply correct technique.
+To combat this common phenomenon that is shaving-induced skin irritation, you must choose the best electric shaver for sensitive skin and apply the correct technique.

 By taking advantage of the latest advancements in electric shaving technology, you can now get a close, smooth shave, without triggering symptoms associated with sensitive skin.

-Whether you’re transitioning from a manual razor to an electric razor, or you’re already an electric shaving veteran looking to upgrade – here’s our top electric razor recommendations to buy if you’re suffering with sensitive skin issues.
+Whether you’re transitioning from a manual razor to an electric razor, or you’re already an electric shaving veteran looking to upgrade – here’s our top electric razor recommendations to buy if you’re suffering from sensitive skin issues.

-This is Braun’s Series 9 model 9297cc – a top of the line men’s electric shaver with Clean and Charge Station – rated for its “gentleness on skin”.
+This is Braun’s Series 9 model 9340cc – a top of the line men’s electric shaver with Clean and Charge Station – rated for its “gentleness on skin”.
 It’s designed to be “exceptionally gentle” while providing the best shaving performance possible.

 In fact, studies have shown that this machine gives the “world’s most efficient shave” when compared to other leading electric shavers.